🚀 Ace your next technical round with our 2026 Guides:

 Micro-frontends are not always the answer.
 For teams under 50 engineers, the overhead of independent deployments, shared component libraries, and module federation often outweighs the benefits.
 A well-structured monorepo with clear module boundaries achieves the same goal with dramatically less infrastructure.

-Pro tip: react js getting started is one of the most searched topics by senior engineers.
+Pro tip: react input mask is one of the most searched topics by senior engineers.
 Mastering it sets you apart.

 Developer experience (DX) is not separate from user experience.
 A well-configured dev environment with fast HMR (Hot Module Replacement), type-checking, linting, and formatting on save makes engineers faster and happier.
 Investing in DX is investing in your product's velocity.